New Zealand Mounted Rifles Brigade

 The New Zealand Mounted Rifles Brigade was a brigade of the New Zealand Army during the First World War.
-Raised in 1914 as part of the New Zealand Expeditionary Force, it was one of the first New Zealand units to sail for service overseas.
+Raised in 1914 as part of the New Zealand Expeditionary Force, which made up 22% of the whole force, it was one of the first New Zealand units to sail for service overseas.

-The brigade was formed from three regiments – the Auckland Mounted Rifles, the Canterbury Mounted Rifles, the Wellington Mounted Rifles – and smaller support units.
-Altogether the brigade had an establishment of 1,940 men and 2,032 horses and by the end of the war over 17,700 men had served in the brigade.
+The brigade was formed from three regiments—the Auckland Mounted Rifles, the Canterbury Mounted Rifles, and the Wellington Mounted Rifles.
+Altogether, the brigade had an establishment of 1,680 men, and including the smaller support units, the brigade had 1,940 men and 2,032 horses.
+And by the end of the war, over 17,700 men had served in the brigade.
 However, the entire brigade's dismounted rifle strength was the equivalent of only a battalion of infantry.